NFL at 100: Belichick, Brady and Patriots dominate 2010s

 Adrian Peterson was the only non-quarterback to win an MVP award in the decade.
 He rebounded from a torn ACL and MCL suffered in December 2011, ran for 2,097 yards in 2012 and became the fourth running back to earn the honors this century.

-Other standout players in the decade include quarterbacks Aaron Rodgers and Russell Wilson, tight ends Rob Gronkowski and Jason Witten, wide receivers Calvin Johnson, Antonio Brown and Julio Jones.
-On defense , J.J.
+Other standout players in the decade include quarterbacks Aaron Rodgers and Russell Wilson, tight ends Rob Gronkowski and Jason Witten, and wide receivers Calvin Johnson, Antonio Brown and Julio Jones.
+On defense, J.J.
 Watt, Aaron Donald and Khalil Mack dominated.

 TOP COACHES